xplodman/Deployment-Script/README.md

 ## Configuration

 Before using the deployment script, you need to configure the necessary credentials for each environment.
-Edit the `required_scripts/credentials.sh` file and provide the correct paths, usernames, passwords, and other required information.
+Edit the `credentials.sh` file and provide the correct paths, usernames, passwords, and other required information.

 ## Contributing